akaliutau/gcp-grimoire/cert/gpa/16_tooling.md

-gcloud container clusters create: Create a cluster to run GKE containers. gcloud container clusters list: List clusters for running GKE containers. gcloud container clusters get-credentials: Update kubeconfig to get kubectl to use a GKE cluster. gcloud container clusters resize: change the size of cluster. gcloud container images list-tags: List tag and digest metadata for a container image.
+gcloud container clusters create: Create a cluster to run GKE containers. gcloud container clusters list: List clusters for running GKE containers. gcloud container clusters get-credentials: Update kubeconfig to get kubectl to use a GKE cluster. gcloud container clusters resize: change the size of cluster (can do also using `--enable-autoscaling` flag) gcloud container images list-tags: List tag and digest metadata for a container image.
 ```